neeltom92/infrastructure-modules/README.md

 ```
 - **New** keyword will update the major version
 - This command will update the version from v1.3.4 to v1.4.0
-- The changelog will be automatically generated based on the commit message.

 2. To update the Major version